Natural Disaster Repairs Contract

 - Form 7 - Certificate of Practical Completion (PDF)

 As the Act applies to all contracts entered after 1 July, 2018 QBCC is concerned to ensure any person entering a contract after that date uses the updated version of the Contract, to avoid certain existing clauses being deemed to be unenforceable by the Act.
-If you currently have a copy of the current version of the above QBCC contracts and will not enter the relevant contract prior to 1 July, 2018, please discard the current contract and obtain an updated version from your local QBCC office or online.
+If you have a copy of a QBCC or other domestic building contract dated prior to 1 July, 2018, you should discard that contract and replace it with a more recent version which reflects the changes introduced by the legislation mentioned above.

 Consumers are reminded that the termination of any contract is a significant step which should not be taken without prior legal advice from an experienced lawyer.